michaelboruta/realmEyeTool/README.md

 ## RealmEyeTool
-HTTP server that fetches a players summary or exaltations.
-Responds with a JSON object containing the requested data.
+HTTP server that fetches a players summary or exaltations and responds with a JSON object containing the requested data.

 **Install instructions:**
 - `npm install` to install all dependencies